michael-lehn/ulmBLAS/Readme.md

 And yes, I am particularly proud of the section demonstrating how to achieve peak performance for the matrix-matrix product:

    http://apfel.mathematik.uni-ulm.de/~lehn/sghpc/gemm/index.html

+Note: Further development will take place in ulmBLAS-core